 The first set of assumptions looks at decision makers.
-Because the recommended approach looks at investment decision makers, and because a significant fraction of the conservation resource is expected to be paid for directly by consumers, we have made assumptions about the shares of the ultimate portfolio that will be made up of generation and conservation and the shares of the conservation decisions that will be made by consumers.
+Because the chosen approach looks at investment decision makers, and because a significant fraction of the conservation resource is expected to be paid for directly by consumers, we have made assumptions about the shares of the ultimate portfolio that will be made up of generation and conservation and the shares of the conservation decisions that will be made by consumers.
 Generation decisions will be made by utilities; conservation investment decisions will be made both by utilities, through purchase or rebate programs, and by consumers directly.
 An assumption has also been made about the share of the public agencies' new resource requirements that will be placed on Bonneville under the new contracts.
 That share will be evaluated at a Bonneville discount rate.

 Plausible changes from the reference assumptions would affect the ultimate discount rate somewhat.
 Because of that both the reference assumptions and a range of assumption values have been examined.
-Both are shown in Table 1 below.
+The ranges were not intended to try to capture exactly equal weightings on both sides of the reference value, but were simply chosen to show plausible values on both sides.
+Both the reference value and the ranges are shown in Table N-1 below.
 Moreover, the final calculated value, described later, has been rounded rather than an attempt being made to capture unrealistic precision.

-Reference

-Entity or Item Share Range

-BPA share of publics' generation needs .20 .1030

-Generation share of new resource .60 .5070

-Conservation share of new resource .40 .5030

-Utility share of conservation cost .60 .5070

-Consumer share of conservation cost .40 .5030

-Residential share of consumer conservation .33 .3040

-Business share of consumer conservation .67 .70-60
+Entity or Item Reference Share Range BPA share of publics' generation needs .20 .1030 Generation share of new resource .60 .5070 Conservation share of new resource .40 .5030 Utility share of conservation cost .60 .5070 Consumer share of conservation cost .40 .5030 Residential share of consumer conservation .33 .3040 Business share of consumer conservation .67 .70-60